ACL Injury is significantly more common in women than in men, so prevention is key for female athletes.

 Working with a trainer to make sure that you’re using proper technique and strengthening your body evenly.

 Whether you’re looking at your overall orthopaedic health, or you have already sustained an injury, Rothman Institute is here to help.
-If you would like more information about ACL injury, or to schedule an appointment, contact us today at 1-800-321-9999.
+For more information, please visit us here or contact us at 1-800-321-9999.

 - Our Field Athletic Trainers provide direct sports medicine care to youth, high school, college and professional athletes.
 Rothman AT’s provide athletic training services throughout Southeastern PA and NJ to interscholastic high schools, colleges, as well as tournaments and special events.Read More